yinhui87/sublime-phpfmt/README.md

 ### Installation
 Install this plugin through Package Manager.

 It runs better with PHP 5.5 or newer installed in the machine running the plugin.
-Although there are reports saying it works seemingly correctly with PHP 5.3.24, however slow.
+It works with PHP 5.4 if formatting only PHP 5.4 codes.
+Do not attempt to format PHP 5.5 code with PHP 5.4 binary.

 ### Settings
 ```